Larimar: Large Language Models with Episodic Memory Control: Results

 \subsection{Selective Forgetting}

-The goal of this section is to check if a specific fact can be selectively erased from $N$ facts that are have been written in Larimar's memory.
-We first checked if many edits can be written at once to memory and accurately retrieve from it.
-Figure \ref{fig:batch} shows that the rewrite accuracy is near 100\% for up to 512 edits (the memory size $K$) and then drops to 82\% for 1024 edits.
-This result shows Larimar's ability to compress more than $K$ facts into its size-$K$ memory.
+The goal of this section is to check if a specific fact can be selectively erased from a batch of $N$ facts that are written to Larimar's memory in one-shot.
+We first checked the batch editing performance of Larimar.
+Figure \ref{fig:batch} (a) shows that the rewrite accuracy is near 100\% for up to 512 edits (eqv. to the memory size $K$) and then drops to 82\% for 1024 edits.
+This result shows Larimar's ability to effectively compress more than $K$ facts into its size-$K$ memory (Figure \ref{fig:batch_appendix} in appendix).
 This performance level is higher when compared to baselines like MEND and ROME, but subpar compared to MEMIT \cite{meng2023massediting}, which can accurately handle a very large batch of edits at a cost of reduced editing speed (see Table \ref{tab:time}) and is also not meant to handle sequential editing.
-Note that Larimar's recall matches MEMIT for $N<K$ facts, and $K$ can be chosen as needed during inference.
+Note that Larimar's recall matches MEMIT for $N<K$ facts, and $K$ can be chosen as needed during inference (Figure \ref{fig:memory_size} in appendix).

 To test the ability of Larimar for selectively forgetting specified facts during inference, we first write $N$ facts to memory ($\alpha_i=1$ in Eq. \eqref{eq:mem_update_seq}), and then forget one fact ($\alpha_i=-1$), and also write to memory in its place (with $\alpha_i=1)$ the same fact with the answer replaced with the string ``unknown.''
 We compare recall for the forgotten fact before and after the forgetting operation.
 To demonstrate that forgetting does not compromise other memories, we also report the recall on the remaining $N-1$ facts in memory.
 The samples used are from the ZsRE validation set and from the Counterfact test set.
-Table \ref{forgetting_counterfact} reports these results, comparing to a $k$-shot in-context learning (see Appendix for example prompt) baseline with Llama2-13B, and showing that Larimar can selectively forget using the memory updating mechanism, while retaining the remaining knowledge, whereas in-context learning struggles.
+Table \ref{forgetting_counterfact} reports these results, comparing to a $k$-shot in-context learning (see Appendix) baseline with Llama2-13B, and showing that Larimar can selectively forget using the memory updating mechanism, while retaining the remaining knowledge, whereas in-context learning struggles.